ILookLikeTheDude/wsu-body-ui/README.md

 Codebase and documentation for the WSU UI Pattern Library

 ## UI Module Pattern Library
-This is a collection of UI Modules and associated styles commonly used on the Weber State University website.
+This is a collection of UI Modules and associated styles commonly used on the Weber State University website by Marketing and Communications department.

 It is an extension of the wsu-main.css styles.